 Step 1: Install the WPForms Plugin

-WPForms allows you to create your own web forms from scratch or choose from 500+ templates.
-The options include sign up forms, registration forms, and tons of industry-specific forms for every type of business.
+WPForms allows you to create your own web forms from scratch or choose from 1,500+ form templates.
+The options include signup forms, registration forms, and tons of industry-specific forms for every type of business.
 And they’re super easy to embed on your WordPress website.
 To begin, download the WPForms plugin.

 Once you’ve downloaded the plugin, you’ll need to upload it to your website.
 If you’re not sure how to do that, this beginner’s guide to installing WordPress plugins can walk you through the process.